Yarbrough gets Rays 1st complete game in 5 years, tops Yanks - WTMJ

 He wasn’t nearly as sharp Thursday.
 Meadows put the Rays up 2-1 in the fourth, and Tampa Bay made it 5-1 an inning later on Brandon Lowe’s RBI single and Yandy Díaz’s two-run hit.

 Cole was replaced in the sixth after 92 pitches.
 He struck out seven, walked two and allowed five hits.
-His ERA rose from 1.78 to 2.26.
+He said he struggled to command his fastball, and that compounded issues created by what he perceived to be an inconsistent strike zone.

 Meadows has five homers in seven games and 14 for the season.
 He leads the team with 44 RBIs.